 And right now with the Ink Business Preferred Credit Card, you can earn 80,000 Chase Ultimate Rewards points after you spend $5,000 on purchases in the first 3 months from account opening.
 That’s worth $1,000 in hotel stays booked through the Chase Travel Portal!

 Use Citi ThankYou Points to Book Award Hotel Stays

 The Citi ThankYou Travel Portal is another great resource when looking for a hotel room over the holidays.
 Citi promises no blackout dates when you redeem through their portal.
 The portal lets you redeem Citi ThankYou points for nearly any hotel room.

 If you have been considering a Citi ThankYou card, now is the time to get one.
-With the Citi ThankYou Premier card, you’ll earn 60,000 Citi ThankYou points after spending $4,000 on purchases within the first 3 months of account opening.
-This is the best offer we have seen on this card!
+With the Citi Premier Card , you’ll earn 60,000 Citi ThankYou points after spending $4,000 on purchases within the first 3 months of account opening.

-This welcome offer is worth $750 of free travel through the Citi Travel Portal.
+This welcome offer is worth $750 of travel through the Citi Travel Portal.

 Stay at an AirBnb With Capital One Venture